linear-b/gitstream/docs/automations/standard/label-management/label-prs-by-language/README.md

 ---
-title: Label PRs by Language
+title: Automation - Label PRs by Language
 description: Automatically detect which programming languages are contained in PRs and automatically label the PRs appropriately.
 category: [review]
 ---